seigo-gace/libral-core/replit.md

 # Overview

-This is Libral Core, a microservices management dashboard built as a full-stack web application.
-The system serves as a centralized monitoring and management platform for various microservices including payment processing, user management, Telegram bot integrations, and system metrics tracking.
-It features real-time monitoring capabilities with WebSocket connections, comprehensive system health tracking, and a modern React-based dashboard interface.
+This is Libral Core, a sophisticated microkernel-based Telegram bot platform with event-driven architecture.
+The system serves as both a centralized monitoring and management platform for various microservices and a creative stamp creation platform.
+It includes a magical stamp creation interface where users can craft personalized Telegram stickers using AI-suggested emojis, customizable fonts, characters, backgrounds, and effects.
+The platform features real-time monitoring capabilities with WebSocket connections, comprehensive system health tracking, payment processing integration with Telegram Stars, and a modern React-based dashboard interface with Japanese localization.

 # User Preferences